Diana Jean Schemo, Executive Editor / Co-Founder – email@example.com

 Hutcheson received his B.S. from Arizona State University, is a graduate of the joint JD/MA Journalism program at the University of Missouri and was a White House Correspondents’ Association scholarship recipient.

 Roberta R. Armstrong, Communications and Development/West Coast – email@example.com

 Roberta R. Armstrong works for 100Reporters on the West Coast, advancing the organization’s mission to foundations, corporate entities, and to individual philanthropists.
-She also builds out our accountability reporting in the western United States.
 She holds a Ph.D. from Berkeley, and has been a professor and administrator.
 She has a long history of working in communication, government relations, and advancement for major universities, most recently the State University of New York at Albany, and nonprofit organizations.
 Armstrong is currently focusing on health and environmental issues for a variety of not-for-profit organizations, particularly on the West Coast.

 Founder of Kamkarta, Ritija Gupta specializes in corporate strategy and has worked with startup companies, education providers, hospitals, and large publishing outfits to create long-term strategic plans.
 She has spoken at conferences about developments in digital marketing strategy, especially with regard to the ethics of using personally identifiable information.

 Gupta holds an MBA from Columbia Business School, Masters in Public Policy from Georgetown, and BA from the University of Chicago.
 She is co-chair of the Columbia Business School Alumni Club of Metropolitan Washington, D.C.